 The Center for Animal Research and Education’s mission is to provide for a safe, permanent and loving home to exotic animals in need.
-CARE focuses on excellence in physical and emotional care, advocating animal welfare through education, and conducting minimally-invasive research that will improve living conditions for captive animal populations world-wide.
+CARE focuses on excellence in physical and emotional care, education, and minimally-invasive research that will improve living conditions for captive animal populations world-wide.

 WHO WE ARE...

-The Center for Animal Research and Education (CARE) is a 501(c)(3) non-profit organization dedicated to rescue, education and research, and long-term care of exotic animals as well as education and research that improve quality of life in captive populations.
+The Center for Animal Research and Education (CARE) is a 501(c)(3) non-profit organization dedicated to the rescue and long-term care of exotic animals as well as education and research that improve quality of life in captive populations.

-Located in Bridgeport, TX, CARE currently provides a permanent home to over 50 animals including lions, tigers, leopards, cougars, bobcats, serval, lynx, ring-tailed lemurs, llamas, and a tortoise.
+Located in Bridgeport, TX, we currently provide a permanent home to over 60 animals including lions, tigers, leopards, cougars, bobcats, serval, lynx, ring-tailed lemurs, llamas, and a tortoise.

-The animals at CARE come from different backgrounds.
-Some of the animals were abandoned, abused, neglected or exploited.
-Some were retired from zoos.
-Others were rehomed from other facilities that could no longer care for them.
+The animals here come from different backgrounds.
+Some of the animals were abandoned, abused, neglected, or exploited.
+Some were retired from zoos or rehomed from other facilities that could no longer care for them.
 They each have their unique story.
-Regardless of where they came from, they are all given tremendous love and world-class husbandry here at CARE.
+Regardless of where they came from, they are all given tremendous love and world-class husbandry.

 Our priority is caring for the animals that are already here, but we are always willing to give a home to animals in need whenever we can.
-In addition to rescue and animal care, we are dedicated to advocating animal welfare and improving husbandry and veterinary practices through education and research.
+In addition to rescue and animal care, we are passionate about improving husbandry and veterinary practices through education and research.

-- The animals come first.
-We organize ourselves so that we may NEVER skimp on food, medical care, housing, or enrichment.
-We also hold an unwavering philosophy which nurtures and respects the psychological well-being of all facility residents.
+1. The animals come first.
+We organize ourselves so that we may NEVER cut corners on quality food, medical care, housing, or enrichment.
+We have an unwavering philosophy which nurtures and respects the psychological well-being of our animals.
 Their health and happiness comes before all else.

-- Our organization should be filled with people who share the same passion for providing the best home possible for the animals.
-Our volunteers, staff, and interns are the people are who got CARE where it is today and will continue to improve CARE every day.
+2. Our organization should be filled with people who share the same passion for providing the best home possible for the animals.
+Our volunteers, staff, and interns are the people are got CARE to where it is today and they will continue to improve CARE every day.
 We all believe in CARE and what CARE represents.